Azure/bicep-registry-modules/avm/res/web/site/README.md

 ### Parameter: `lock.kind`

+Optional.
 Specify the type of lock.

 - Required: No
 - Type: string